Kernel-Based Nonparametric Tests For Shape Constraints: Preliminaries

 \subsection{Representer theorem}

-Since the goal is to find the optimal rule, the representer theorem helps us identify the specific subspace of $\Hcal$ that contains it.
-Our version of the representer theorem, see Theorem~\ref{thm:representer_thm} below, is a specialized case of \cite[Theorem 2]{zhou2008derivative}. \begin{theorem}[Representer theorem] The optimal solution to Problem~\ref{eq:empirical_problem_RKHS} has the form
+The reproducing property of the derivatives of the feature function $\phi$, cf.\ Theorem~\ref{result:zhou} allows us to represent the target functional $\Rcal(\cdot;\cdot)$ as the function $\psi$ in the RKHS $\Hcal$.
+Such a nonparametric representation not only facilitates the characterization of the optimizer of Problem~\ref{eq:empirical_problem} as in Proposition~\ref {proposition:optimal_solutions}, but also enables us to derive the representer theorem, see Theorem~\ref{thm:representer_thm}, which leads to a finite system of equations as in \eqref{eq:optimization_formulation}.
+In particular, it helps us identify the specific subspace of $\Hcal$ that contains the optimal empirical solution.
+Our version of the representer theorem, Theorem~\ref{thm:representer_thm}, is a specialization of \citet[Theorem 2]{zhou2008derivative}. \begin{theorem}[Representer theorem] The optimal solution to Problem~\ref{eq:empirical_problem_RKHS} has the form